 After you have removed all metal objects, the technologist will position you on a special table.
 Your head will be placed in a padded plastic cradle or on a pillow, and the table will then slide into the scanner.
 You will be able to communicate with the technologist during the scan.

 For clear pictures, you will be asked to hold very still and relax.
 In some cases, you will be asked to hold your breath for up to 30 seconds.
 Any movement, especially of your head or back (even moving your jaw to talk) during the scan will seriously blur the pictures.
 While the machine is taking your pictures, you will hear rapidly repeating, loud thumping noises coming from the walls of the scanner; therefore, earplugs or headphones with music will be provided.
 During this time, you should breathe quietly and normally but otherwise refrain from any movement, coughing, or wiggling.
 When the thumping noise stops, you must refrain from changing your position or moving about.
-This whole procedure will usually be repeated several times, and the entire exam ordinarily takes between 15 and 30 minutes to complete.
+This whole procedure will usually be repeated several times to create a complete set of images.

 As described above, MRI utilizes a magnet and radio freqency waves to produce the images.
 CT scanners utilize x-ray radiation to produce images.
 Each imaging technique provides cross-sectional images for the radiologist and your physician to review.
 Each technique has its advantages and disadvantages, and should be selected by your physician in order to best provide the information that is needed.